What is Claudication in Elite Athletes?

 In addition, a post-exercise ankle-brachial index (ABI) will show a marked fall on the affected side.

-CT angiography and digital subtraction angiography are not required, but if performed, will often reveal minor irregularities in the vessel wall, consistent with endofibrosis.
+CT angiography and digital subtraction angiography are not required.
+If performed, these will often reveal minor irregularities in the vessel wall, consistent with endofibrosis.
 Moreover, obvious kinking of an elongated artery can sometimes be demonstrated by obtaining views of the artery with the hip in a flexed position.

 What treatment is available?